iotaledger/bee/bee-trace/bee-trace/README.md

 # bee-trace

-Tracing and diagnostic tools for the bee node.
+Tracing and diagnostic tools for the bee framework.